 The piClinic Console is a low-cost, computer solution that automates many of the most time-consuming administrative tasks in a small clinic to improve patient management and clinic reporting.
 Adopting the piClinic Console helps the a limited-resource clinic move from a paper-based patient record system to automated systems while providing immediate benefits to the clinic staff.

-The piClinic Console is built on open-source software, ubiquitous, low-cost hardware, and designed for the clinic environment, and offers an affordable and sustainable option for clinics with limited resources around the world.
+The piClinic Console is built on open-source software, ubiquitous, low-cost hardware, and is designed for the clinic environment to offer an affordable and sustainable patient-information solution for clinics with limited resources around the world.
 The basic piClinic Console configuration consists of a single monitor with the processor mounted on the back.
 The mouse and keyboard are connected to the processor.

 The piClinic Console can operate effectively in a clinic without requiring any additional resources such as printer supplies or other consumable products.
 At the same time, the piClinic Console supports such devices as bar-code scanners and printers, form and report printers, and electronic data transfer using USB memories and network connections in clinics that have such infrastructure.